Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 ![Directory0_4directories](images/Directory0_4directories.png)

 .
-### Arpoise Directory Service - layers list
+### AR-vos-Directory within the ARpoise Directory Service - layers list

-Click on the Arpoise-Directory link to view the metalayer list of all layers serviced by the Hidden Histories ARpoise app.
-This currently includes:

-- Tamiko Thiel's Brush the Sky layers in San Jose Japantown.
-- The ExampleLayer template (please do NOT change or delete!)
-- Tamiko Thiel's Example Layer and Artist Layer (please do NOT change or delete!)
-- Any new layers will then appear below.
+The AR-vos-Directory will initially contain only the example layers we have set up as templates.

+- Example_AR-vosGeo
+- Example_AR-vosImage
+- Example_AR-vosSLAM

 ![AR-vos-Directory_metalayerList](images/AR-vos-Directory_metalayerList.png)

+### Add 3 new entries for first artist

+Now use the **New Layer** link to add 3 new layers for your first artist.
+The layers will be added at the end of the list.

 #### Explanation: